galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-peaks2genes/tutorial.md

 The output is regions that start from 2kb upstream of the TSS and include 10kb downstream.
 For input regions on the positive strand e.g. `chr1 134212701 134230065` this gives `chr1 134210701 134222701`.
 For regions on the negative strand e.g. `chr1 8349819 9289958` this gives `chr1  9279958 9291958`.

 You might have noticed that the UCSC file is in `BED` format and has a database associated to it.
 That's what we want for our peak file as well.
+The **Intersect** tool we will use can automatically convert interval files to BED format but we'll convert our interval file explicitly here to show how this can be achieved with Galaxy.

 > ### {% icon hands_on %} Hands-on: Change format and database
 >